ekline-io/ekline-github-action/README.md

     description: 'Ignore the rules that are passed in as comma-separated values (eg: EK00001,EK00004).
 Use this flag to skip specific rules during the review process.'
     default: ''
   openapi_spec:
-    description: 'Path to OpenAPI specification file for API documentation validation'
+    description: 'Path to OpenAPI specification file for to review'
     required: false
   debug:
     description: 'Enable debug mode to print all environment variables starting with INPUT_ when set to true.'